mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 Python's variables must begin with a letter and are [case sensitive](reference.html#case-sensitive).
 We can create a new variable by assigning a value to it using `=`.
 As an illustration,
-let's step back and instead of considering a table of data, consider the simplest "collection" of data, a single value.
+let's step back and instead of using a table of data, consider the simplest "collection" of data: a single value.
 The line below assigns the value `55` to a variable `weight_kg`: